timotejroiko/astrobot-docs/README.md

 ### Findobject

-This command lets you search for objects by name and discover their ID.
+This command lets you search for objects by name and discover their IDs.
 If you cant find the object you're looking for, try a more specific search term as well as any alternative names it may have.
 For example:

 * `.findobject eris` - show all planets, stars and objects whose names contain `eris`